eaifrrw/sc-how-to/docs/serial_jobs.md

-# User Guide: Submitting a Serial Job on the SGE Grid Cluster
+# Submitting a Serial Job

 This guide provides step-by-step instructions on how to submit a serial job to the SGE (Sun Grid Engine) grid cluster.